Sunday, 19 January 2025

 The FCC requests additional funds to help telecom providers replace Huawei and ZTE equipment, citing national security concerns.

-In 2020, the administration labelled Huawei and ZTE as national security threats, leading to legislation that mandates telecom providers to eliminate these companies’ equipment from their networks.
+In 2020, the Trump administration labelled Huawei and ZTE as national security threats, leading to legislation that mandates telecom providers to eliminate these companies’ equipment from their networks.
 Despite its urgency, the programme has faced significant financial limitations.
 As of January, only five participants had completed the required removal, replacement, and disposal of the equipment.

 Rosenworcel’s letter warns that nearly 40% of the providers involved in the programme could face operational shutdowns without additional financial support, which would not only affect service availability but also elevate national security risks.
 The presence of this equipment, if not removed, could leave vulnerabilities in critical telecom infrastructure.